Recomagnesius/Recomagnesius/README.md

 # Hi there, I'm Danil! 👋

 ### 🚀 About Me
-🎓 First-year Computer Science student at Brandon University.
+🎓 Second-year Computer Science student at Brandon University.
 💻 Aspiring software developer and lifelong learner.
 🌱 Currently learning Data Structures, Algorithms, and Web Development.
 🔍 Open to internship opportunities to gain real-world experience!